lhernandezcruz/RedditWallpaperScript/README.md

-# imgurWallpaper
+# RedditWallpaperScript
-Python script that gets an imgur image from top post of day (of a subreddit) and sets it as wallpaper.
+Python script that gets an image from top post of day (of a subreddit) and sets it as destkop wallpaper.

 ### Currently only tested on Windows 10